YuanhaoZhu/Interactive-Lab-Hub/Lab 5/README.md

 4. Based on the behavior you have seen, what other scenarios could cause problems?

 - Moving object too fast.
 The interactive prototype is very slow with significant delay.
 The object need to stay static in front of camera at least for a few seconds.
 - Object is too far from the camera.
 I noticed this issue from both training and testing period.
-When you train the model the
+Occupying the the entire training image with the class object would make model yield better performance during testing.
+In contrast, if you hold the object too far away from the camera, the features that the model can capture is lesser, and it capture the feature of the background instead.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?